ipavlovBiga/Ilia-Pavlov/README.md

 <dl>
    <dd> • I work with creation and maintenance different automation test cases and scenarios with Selenium + Java, preparation and running TestNG + Jenkins, cross browser/cross platform  testing, strong experienced in Page Object Model method, preparation and running JUnit 4/Jupiter and BDD/TDD with Cucumber + Gherkin
    </dd>
    <dd> • Functional, Regression and Smoke Testing for UI, by reproducing the steps, to make sure the build related to defect identified, biuld are working Fine and no new errors were introduced.
    <dd> • Experienced in Software Development Life Cycle (SDLC), Test Development Life Cycle (STLC or TDLC) and design

+      <dd> • since pandemic was started I worked with project on Python for Mobile and Web and I assume it'll be good share a few things here, as architecture and methods
 </dl>